Ryan Donk: Return to Kasımpaşa

-In August 2021 Donk joined fellow Turkish club Kasımpaşa on a one year deal, with an option for a further year.
+In August 2021 Donk joined fellow Turkish club Kasımpaşa on a one-year deal, with an option for a further year.

+Donk was in Hatay during the 2023 Turkey–Syria earthquake and feared for his life.
+He has since spoken about the trauma of the event and decided to retire at the end of the 2022–23 season due to its impact on his life.

 International career

 In 2007 Donk was called up by Jong Oranje coach Foppe de Haan to be part of his squad for the 2007 UEFA European Under-21 Football Championship held in the Netherlands.
 Donk participated in both of their first round group matches against Israel (1–0 win) and Portugal (2–1 win) to secure a semi final spot and to qualify for the 2008 Summer Olympics.
 During the tournament his sister was involved in a car accident.
 Donk left the Dutch squad for a day and returned into the tournament after it was known her health was improving.
-After the Dutch qualified for the semi final and Olympics Donk took off his football jersey to reveal another shirt having the text "Dit toernooi is voor jou, ik hou van je."
+After the Dutch qualified for the semi-final and Olympics Donk took off his football jersey to reveal another shirt having the text "Dit toernooi is voor jou, ik hou van je."
 (This tournament is dedicated to you, I love you.) on it to support his sister.
-In the semi finals against England (1–1, 13–12 after 32 penalty kicks) Donk assisted Maceo Rigters to score his 90th-minute equaliser with a bicycle kick which took the game into extra time.
+In the semi-finals against England (1–1, 13–12 after 32 penalty kicks) Donk assisted Maceo Rigters to score his 90th-minute equaliser with a bicycle kick which took the game into extra time.
 Donk was the only Dutch player on the field at the end of the game not to shoot a penalty after one England player (Nedum Onuoha) was unable to shoot due to an injury while England had no substitutes left.
 The Dutch went on to retain their 2006 title by beating Serbia 4–1 in the final.
 After his display at the tournament, Donk made the pre-selection of the Dutch national team on 6 August.

 Born in the Netherlands and of Surinamese descent, Donk was called up for a friendly match with the Suriname national football team in 2014, but was not given permission to join the squad.

 In 2015, Donk expressed an interest in representing the Turkey national football team, being eligible through residence in the country.
 He has not received a formal callup to the team.

 In November 2019, Donk got an official call up by Dean Gorré to represent Suriname.
 He made his debut, as a team captain, on 24 March 2021 in a World Cup qualifier against the Cayman Islands and scored the second goal in a 3–0 victory.
 In June 2021 Donk was named to the 23-man Suriname squad for the 2021 CONCACAF Gold Cup.